+The affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will reflect the advice of the shareholders.
 This advisory vote is not binding.
 Although non-binding, the Compensation Committee will consider the outcome of the advisory vote when making future decisions regarding our executive compensation programs.

-The Board of Directors, taking into account the advisory vote of our shareholders at the 2017 Annual Meeting of Shareholders, previously approved an annual frequency for shareholder votes to approve the compensation of our named executive officers.
-As a result, unless the Board determines otherwise, the next such vote will be held at the Company's 2024 Annual Meeting of Shareholders, though as noted below in connection with Proposal 5, shareholders have the opportunity this year to express their non-binding view on the appropriate frequency of such votes and the Board will consider the results of the Proposal 5 vote in determining whether to continue to seek annual advisory votes to approve the compensation of our named executive officers.
+The Board of Directors, taking into account the advisory vote of our shareholders at the 2023 Annual Meeting of Shareholders, previously approved an annual frequency for shareholder votes to approve the compensation of our named executive officers.
+As a result, unless the Board determines otherwise, the next such vote will be held at the Company's 2029 Annual Meeting of Shareholders.